-Scout House Inc. values its standing in the community and works hard to earn the cooperation and support of agencies and individuals by participating in many Cambridge events throughout the year.
+Preston Scout House Band Inc. is a non-profit corporation with registered charity status able to issue tax receipts to donors, incorporated under the Corporations Act of the Province of Ontario on November 29, 1956.
+Scout House values its standing in the community and works hard to earn the cooperation and support of agencies and individuals by participating in many Cambridge events throughout the year.

-Scout House’s city hall liaison group meets regularly with City of Cambridge representatives, at the invitation of Mayor Doug Craig, to discuss ideas and projects of mutual interest.
+Scout House’s city hall liaison group meets occasionally with City of Cambridge representatives, at the invitation of Mayor Doug Craig, to discuss ideas and projects of mutual interest.
 Mayor Craig travelled on the bus with band members to attend the Cavalcade of Champions contest in Lewisburg, Pennsylvania in July 2013.
-He participated in the centre field ceremony during which the mayor of Lewisburg declared Preston Scout House Day in Lewisburg in honour of the Band’s 75th anniversary season and its long history of Lewisburg performances.
+He participated in the centre field ceremony during which the mayor of Lewisburg declared Preston Scout House Day in Lewisburg in honor of the Band’s 75th anniversary season and its long history of Lewisburg performances.